 Prior to the completion of the Stock Purchase, Cyclacel Limited was a wholly owned subsidiary of Cyclacel Group plc.
-The amounts outstanding of \$1,156,000 and \$10,467,000 as of March 31, 2006 and December 31, 2005, respectively, are a result of intercompany transactions which occurred prior to the completion of the Stock Purchase.
-In connection with the members' voluntary liquidation of Cyclacel Group plc the amounts due from Cyclacel Limited as of March 27, 2006 were waived except for \$1,156,000, the balance outstanding at March 31, 2006, which represents amounts due to certain advisors in connection with the Stock Purchase and the members' voluntary liquidation.
+The amounts outstanding of \$217,000 and \$10,467,000 as of June 30, 2006 and December 31, 2005, respectively, are a result of intercompany transactions which occurred prior to the completion of the Stock Purchase and represent amounts due to certain advisors in connection with the members' voluntary liquidation of Cyclacel Group plc.
 Cyclacel Pharmaceuticals, Inc. will settle the outstanding amounts and as a consequence eliminate the balance due to Cyclacel Group plc.
+During the three months ended June 30, 2006, Cyclacel paid certain advisors \$939,000 reducing the amounts outstanding from \$1,156,000 at March 31, 2006 to \$217,000 at June 30, 2006.